 Financial assets are derecognised when the rights to receive cash flows from the investments have expired or the Portfolio has transferred substantially all risks and rewards of ownership.
-The Portfolio derecognises a financial liability when it is extinguished, i.e. when the obligation specified in the contract is discharged, cancelled or expired.
-Gains and losses arising from the sale of financial assets and liabilities are recognised within fair value gains in the period in which they arise (and are presented in the statement of comprehensive income).
+The portfolio derecognises a financial liability when it is extinguished, i.e. when the obligation specified in the contract is discharged, cancelled or expired.
+Gains and losses arising from the sale of financial assets and liabilities are recognised within fair value gains and losses on financial assets and financial liabilities at fair value through profit or loss in the period in which they arise (and are presented in the statement of comprehensive income).

-Dividend income from financial assets at fair value through profit or loss is recognised in the Statement of comprehensive income within fair value gains and losses, net of withholding taxes when the Portfolio's right to receive payment is established.
+Dividend income from financial assets at fair value through profit or loss is recognised in the statement of comprehensive income within fair value gains and losses, net of withholding taxes when the Portfolio's right to receive payment is established.
 Interest on cash is recognised in the statement of comprehensive income within interest received based on the effective interest rate.